longviewoor/little-book-of-ao/src/chapter_2.md

 Transactions that users send to processes are referred to as **messages** on AO.
 Processes can also create and send messages to one another, much like how smart contracts can call other smart contracts.

 Messages function identically to transactions, and in reality are signed transactions which get settled onchain (which we'll look more into later).
+Wehere you might think of blockchains as a chain of blocks, processes in AO have their own "chain of messages" associated with them.